liferay/liferay-frontend-projects/css/clay_css_2_recipes/01_getting_started.md

 # Getting Started

-This cookbook will be based on Liferay Portal 7.2.1 GA2 which uses [Clay CSS v2.18.1](https://github.com/liferay/clay/tree/0568f0a1ffb82b0bc85321b10cb32ff5f68e2cc1/packages/clay-css/src/scss).
-Clay CSS has thousands of Sass variables baked into the framework, which makes it super configurable through variables alone.
-We will take you through the steps required to transform Clay Base, used in Styled Theme, into a clone of Google's Baseline Material Design.
+This cookbook is based on Liferay Portal 7.2.1 GA2 which uses [Clay CSS v2.18.1](https://github.com/liferay/clay/tree/0568f0a1ffb82b0bc85321b10cb32ff5f68e2cc1/packages/clay-css/src/scss).

+Clay CSS has thousands of Sass variables baked into the framework, which makes it easily configurable just by updating variables.
+We will take you through the steps required to transform `Clay Base`, used in `Styled Theme`, into a clone of Google's Baseline Material Design.
 The references used are listed below:

 -   [Material Design Color Palette](https://material.io/resources/color/)
 -   [Material Design Components Docs](https://material.io/components/)
 -   [Figma Material Baseline Design Kit](https://storage.googleapis.com/mio-assets/resources/Material%20Baseline%20Design%20Kit.fig)
 -   [Other references I didn't find useful, but you might](https://medium.com/google-design/whats-next-for-material-design-s-theming-tools-f65014ffcce7)

-The Material Baseline Design kit is very limited and doesn't fully specify details such as font-sizes, hover, focus, and active states.
-This walkthrough reverse engineers a lot of the styles from the [https://material.io/components](https://material.io/components) site.
+The Material Baseline Design kit is very limited and does not fully specify details such as font size, hover, focus, and active states.
+This walk through reverse engineers a lot of the styles from the [https://material.io/components](https://material.io/components) site.

 ## Setup